m1k1o/neko/demo/README.md

 This demo overlays locally built M1 binaries and Chromium integration files on the published Neko Chromium runtime.
 It does not store passwords in Git.
+It uses the explicit `balanced` profile (`1280x720@30`, 2500 kbit/s) so the standard M1 quality pipeline is exercised on every demo start.

 Build the current branch binaries: